 That empire was the Sassanian Dynasty, where Sassanian music flourished under this empire.
 This type of music had cultural significance in the Sassanian days and even is valued today.
 The Sasanid Dynasty was the last Empire in Persia to exist before the rise of Islam.

 Origins of Sasanian music:

 The origins of this genre of music came from the beginning of the Sasanian Dynasty.
-Religion was very important to the people living in the country.
-The religion of the Sasanian regime was Zoroastrianism which got brought back after Hellenic Parthian rule of Persia.
+Religion was important to the people living in the country.
+The religion of the Sassanian regime was Zoroastrianism which got brought back after the Hellenic Parthian rule of Persia.